Skip to content

 negative aspects of microstock

-Stock agencies accept only high resolutions photos (usually jpegs but sometimes also Tiffs) so the file size per image it’s high.
-It takes time to upload many pictures and after that, you have to manually add appropriate keywords and descriptions if you want people to find your images.
+Stock agencies accept only high-resolution photos (usually jpegs but sometimes Tiffs).
+It takes time to upload many pictures; after that, you must manually keywords and caption them if you want people to find your images.

 Unsold files